 … For that reason, many Argentines hold a European passport.

 Around 30% of the Argentine population lives in poverty – even though the former government of los Kirchners (more about them further down) said it to be 12% (well, they anyway also liked to play around with the numbers at the statistic office).

 The possibly most used word in Argentina is Che meaning something like hey – oye, che!

 Shopping and money in Argentina

 Before you swing your credit card remember to ask whether there is a discount for paying in cash.
-In some places, you can get around 10% in discount if you pay en efectivo (e.g. in cash).
+In some places, you can get around 10% discount if you pay en efectivo (e.g. in cash).
 Rumors go that this makes it easier for the shops or restaurants to reduce their tax bills.

-In some shops, you will get assistance at one counter but pay your purchase at another… In my world, not the highest efficiency seen but at least it must help to keep unemployment down?
+In some shops, you will get assistance at one counter but pay your purchase at another… In my world, not the highest efficiency is seen but at least it must help to keep unemployment down?